Dr. Strangely Strange: Reunions, reissues, and later releases

 Tim Booth, Ivan Pawle, and Tim Goulding reunited in 1972 for an Irish tour.
 Tim Booth led a new lineup through 1973.
 Booth, Goulding, and Ivan Pawle reconvened again in the early 1980s, joined by fiddle/mandolin player Joe Thoma.
-The four piece lineup of Booth, Goulding, Pawle, and Thoma has remains the core lineup of the band to the present day, although only performing intermittently.
+The four piece lineup of Booth, Goulding, Pawle, and Thoma has remained the core lineup of the band to the present day, although only performing intermittently.

 In October 1994, the band played at the Griffin Hotel in Leeds as part of an Incredible String Band convention weekend.
 The band reformed to record a third album in 1996.
 Gary Moore guested again.

 In 2005, the group performed an acoustic gig in a cabbage patch as part of a wake for Annie Christmas, of the "Orphanage" house on Sandymount, Dublin, where the band used to live.

 On 16 June 2007, the band regrouped for a Bloomsday concert at London’s 12 Bar Club to mark the launch of the archive collection Halcyon Days.
 This was followed by a special homecoming gig in the Sugar Club on Leeson Street, Dublin, Ireland on 1 March 2008.

 In February 2009, Hux Records reissued Kip of the Serenes as a Collectors' Edition with four bonus tracks.

 On 19 July 2009, the band participated in the Witchseason Weekender (featuring artists from Joe Boyd's Witchseason Productions company) at The Barbican, London.
 They performed a free concert on the foyer stage and then participated in the full Sunday evening concert entitled The Music of the Incredible String Band.

 October 2011 saw the Hux re-release of Heavy Petting, marked by a launch gig at London’s Jazz Café.

 A book about the band’s heyday, Dr Strangely Strange – Fitting Pieces To The Jigsaw (Adrian Whittaker) was published in 2019, with extensive contributions from Pawle, Booth and Goulding.

 In October 2022, American label, Think Like A Key Records, released the Radio Sessions album, compiled from BBC, Dutch, and Danish radio broadcasts from 1970 & 1971.
 The CD edition includes a 1970 rehearsal track with Gary Moore from the Heavy Petting sessions.

 Later events

 Outside the band, Tim Goulding has become a successful artist & painter, Tim Booth became a graphic designer and made animated films, while Ivan Pawle ran a laundrette.

 Humphrey Weightman moved to England and became a graphic designer.
 Neil Hopwood went on to join the Sutherland Brothers Band, and then R. Cajun And The Zydeco Bros.

-Gay Woods and Terry Woods went on to form The Woods Band, then continuing on as Gay & Terry Woods.
-Gay would later co-found Auto Da Fé while Terry would join The Pogues.
+Gay Woods and Terry Woods returned to performing as The Woods Band, then continuing on as Gay & Terry Woods.
+Gay later co-founded Auto Da Fé while Terry joined The Pogues.

 Friend of the band Gary Moore joined Skid Row, Thin Lizzy, and then achieved considerable success as a solo artist before dying from a heart attack on 6 February 2011 (aged 58).